stephan-nordnes-eriksen/term-extract/README.markdown

 ## Description:

     This is a modified version that aims to give the user more control over which terms are accepted and rejected.
+Installation description is for original gem and not this modified version.

 term_extract extracts proper nouns (named things like 'Manchester United') and ordinary nouns (like 'event') from text documents.